home

 /

-Jerusalem in Spring: The Complete Guide to Which Attractions, Museums, and Activities Are Open During Chol Hamoed
+Springtime in Jerusalem: The Complete Guide to Which Holy Sites, Attractions, Museums, and Activities Are Open During the Passover Intermediate Days

 autor iconBy Website Team , March 25, 2026

-Jerusalem during Chol Hamoed Passover is a rare blend of springtime renewal, ancient history, and an atmosphere unlike any other city in the world.
-This year, despite the security situation and its challenges, Israel’s capital embraces the holiday spirit and opens its gates with a wide variety of activities tailored for families, culture enthusiasts, and travellers.
-From observation tours at the renewed Tower of David to exhibitions at the National Library, the city offers protected spaces, moving heritage sites, and urban natural gems that are simply not to be missed.
-We have gathered for you all the places that maintain a festive routine, so you can enjoy a safe, enriching, and inspiring holiday in the very heart of history.
+Jerusalem during the Passover intermediate days offers a rare blend of spring renewal, religious traditions, and an atmosphere unlike any other city in the world.
+This year, despite the security situation and ongoing challenges, Israel’s capital embraces the holiday spirit and opens its gates with a wide range of activities suited for families, culture enthusiasts, and travelers.
+From panoramic tours at the newly renovated Tower of David to a variety of experiences across the city, Jerusalem provides protected spaces, inspiring heritage sites, and urban nature gems that simply should not be missed.
+We’ve gathered all the places that continue to maintain a festive routine, so you can enjoy a safe, enriching, and inspiring holiday in the very heart of history.

-These locations have been prepared to safely accommodate visitors and are considered the preferred choice during times of security tension:
+These locations are equipped to safely accommodate visitors and are considered the preferred choice during periods of heightened security:

-Sites Without Designated Protected Spaces (or With Limited Protection)
+Sites Without Designated Protected Areas (or with Limited Protection)

 • Israel Museum: Closed until further notice.

 • Biblical Zoo: Closed until further notice.
 This is a large open area.
-Although there are some structures, most exhibition areas do not have a nearby protected space that can be reached within 90 seconds.
+Although there are a few buildings, most exhibit areas do not have nearby protected spaces that can be reached within 90 seconds.

-• Jerusalem Botanical Gardens (Givat Ram): A completely open space.
+• Jerusalem Botanical Gardens (Givat Ram): Completely open space.
 In the event of a siren, visitors should lie flat on the ground away from trees or temporary structures.

 • Gazelle Valley: Closed until further notice.
-An open urban nature site with no protection at all.
+An urban nature site with no protection.

 Recommendations for Visitors:

-Plan Ahead: If you are visiting with young children or elderly individuals, prioritise the sites from the first list (established museums).
+Plan Ahead: If you are visiting with young children or elderly individuals, prioritize the sites listed in the first section (the established museums).

 Backup Plan: Always check the venue’s Facebook page or official website on the morning of your visit.